Signs of Higher Multipoles and Orbital Precession in GW151226: Parameter estimation setups

-We generate the posterior samples using \lib{PyMultiNest}~\cite{Feroz:2007kg, Feroz:2008xx, Pymultinest}, a nested-sampling algorithm which is capable of searching for multiple modes in the posterior distribution.
-Since the log likelihood of the two modes in the {\default} setup are distributed over vastly different volumes in parameter space, we find it necessary to choose a large number of live points~\cite{Feroz:2007kg, Feroz:2008xx} in the sampler in order to ensure that the low-$q$ mode, which occupies a smaller volume in likelihood space, is adequately sampled.
-We emphasize that the volume described here is associated to the likelihood profile of the two modes, but not the volume of our choice of prior.
-Empirically, we find that at least $15,000$ live points are needed for the {\default} posterior distributions to asymptotically agree with one another.
-Importantly, the same large number of live points is used in all of the parameter estimation setups described above, such that any absence of the low-$q$ mode reflects a genuine suppression in the likelihood of that region of parameter space, rather than due to undersampling.
+We sample the posterior using \lib{PyMultiNest}~\cite{Feroz:2007kg, Feroz:2008xx, Pymultinest}, a nested-sampling algorithm which is designed to be capable of accurately mapping out multi-modal distributions.
+In order to ensure that the sampler explores all the relevant regions of the parameter space (i.e., uncovers all the likelihood peaks), we use \num{20000} live points in our computations.
+Importantly, the same large number of live points is used in all of the parameter estimation setups described above, such that any absence of the low-$q$ and high-$\chieff$ region reflects a genuine suppression of that part of parameter space, rather than undersampling.

 -4pt